-County to Phase out Some COVID-19 Vaccinations Sites -
+County to phase out some COVID-19 vaccinations sites -

 Local municipalities, Champions for Health, UC San Diego Health, San Diego American Indian Health Center and the San Diego Black Nurses Association will handle requests for mobile vaccination events.

-A complete list of county testing and vaccination locations is available here.
+A complete list of county testing and vaccination locations is available at https://www.sandiegocounty.gov/content/sdc/hhsa/programs/phs/community_epidemio logy/dc/2019-nCoV.html.